DougLau/mag/README.md

-Mag is a library for dealing with units of measure.
-Magnitude!
+Mag is a library for dealing with physical quantities and units.

-## Highlights

-* Easy to understand and use
-* No external dependencies
-* Fast compile time
-* Units are not discarded when creating quantities

-## Example
+Quantities are created by multiplying scalar values by a unit type.
+These units are named after common abbreviations:

 ```rust
 use mag::{length::{ft, m, mi}, time::{h, s}};